nextflow-io/nextflow/docs/vscode.md

 **Spread operator**

-Groovy supports a "spread" operator, which can be used to flatten a list in certain situations:
+Groovy supports a "spread" operator which can be used to flatten a nested list:

 ```groovy
 ch.map { meta, bambai -> [meta, *bambai] }
 ```

 The Nextflow language specification does not support the spread operator.
-Enumerate the list elements explicitly instead, for example:
+Enumerate the list elements explicitly instead:

 ```groovy
 // alternative 1